FailAcademy/learning/wdp-vancouver/_lessons/week-01/02-intro-to-css.md

 There are two components to this exercise&mdash;adding some colour, and beginning to add background images.

-Change the colour of the links and the orange headings to `#feaa3a` (and for future reference, the grey borders are `#333`).
+Change the colour of the links and the orange headings to `#e2574c`.

-Also add the bird background image to the `<header>`.
+Also add the floral background image to the banner area.

 Challenge!
-How could we get the partially transparent background for the intro section to sit on top of this image?
+How could we get the partially transparent background layer and the photo of the girl to sit on top of this image (also as backgrounds)?

 ---